wiseodd/probabilistic-models/README.md

-# Bayesian Models
+# Probabilistic Models
-Collection of simple examples of various Bayesian models.
+Collection of examples of various probabilistic models and inference algorithms.
-Also present are non-bayesian MLE models, e.g. GMM with EM.

 ### Dependencies